avrecko/akka/akka-arquillian-tests/README.txt

 4. After deploying the wars go to http://localhost:9090//akka-arquillian-webapp-tester-1.0-SNAPSHOT/tests

 The path can be different to reflect your choice of name for the war files etc. What is important is that you invoke the Tests servlet via going to /tests.
-You will get a JSON response that contains an array of test method and a flag successful and also the stack trace and message.
+You will get a JSON response that contains an array of test method and a flag successful and also the stack trace and message if applicable.